Jacksgong/webp-converter/README.md

 quality-ratio: 100
 # Whether need to ignore images which has transparency pixel on it (If you set true, please make sure has already installed 'Pillow' on your Env(pip install Pillow)
 ignore-transparency-image: [true/false]
+# Whether replace the image-path files directly or not
+replace: [true/false]
 ```

 ## Use